phlppnhllngr/phlppnhllngr.github.io/content/diverses/Linux.md

 ## Distributionen
+- Ubuntu
+  - 22.04 LTS: jammy jellyfish
 - Oracle Linux
   - Paketmanager: yum
 - Debian
   - Paketmanager: dpkg
+  - 9: stretch
+  - 10: buster
+  - 11: bullseye
 - Linux Mint
   - *designed to work 'out of the box' and comes fully equipped with the apps most people need.*
   - <https://linuxmint.com/>

+## libc
+- *There are two popular implementations for the libc interface*
+- glibc (GNU libc)
+  - enthalten in: Ubuntu, Debian, CentOS, RHEL, SUSE, ...
+  - *downside is that it is a fairly large and heavy codebase*
+- musl
+  - *newer implementation of the library.
+Used by Alpine Linux, it is much smaller in size compared to GNU libc and is meant to be lightweight, fast and simple.
+However, there are caveats.
+Musl libc actually has functional differences compared to GNU libc - things like regular expressions, EOF and multithreading could behave differently based on the implementation.*